MustafaLotfi/Vehicle-Lateral-Control/README.md

 # Vehicle-Lateral-Control
 ## Problem
 In this project, lateral movement of a vehicle (a nonholonomic robot) has been controlled.
 A harmonic path has been considered as the trajectory of the robot in the 2D space.
-The robot model is a simple bicycle model that is suitable when velocity is lower than 15 km/h.
+The robot model is a simple bicycle model which is suitable when the velocity is lower than 15 km/h.
 The controller is a modified PID.
 To find the best PID gains, a Gradient Descent Optimization Algorithm was utilized.

 ## Dynamical system, inputs and other variables